 Data: (2018 Research and Development Cost) / (2018 Total Asset)

 The ratio of (Research and Development Cost) / (Total Asset) indicates the percentage of cost of research and development in total asset.
-If this ratio is relatively high, it would show that the firm invests a lot of fund on research, and pays more attention on Research and Development.
-The firms with this trait are more likely to have promising futures than those with relatively less Research and Development spending.
-In other words, firms with higher ratio would have greater chances to develop in future, and a higher probability for their market value to move up.
-Hence, excluding stocks with relative low R&D / A would be a reasonable choice for a long position.
+If this ratio is relatively high, it would show that the firm invests a lot of funds on research.
+The firm with this trait is more likely to have promising future than those with relatively less Research and Development expenditure.
+On the other hand, we believe that the Research and Development Cost of a certain company should not exceed the asset too much.
+If this ratio is too high, it means that the firm may spend too much on R&D, which indicates that the firm may not have enough fund for daily operating.
+Also, it is possible that the research output could not match the money input, which may cause some unforeseen risks in future.
+In all, firms with relatively higher ratios would have greater chances to develop in future, and higher probabilities for their market value to move up.
+Hence, excluding stocks with relative low and extremely high R&D / A would be a reasonable choice for a long position.

 2.1.3 The Change of Debt / Assets Ratio